 Each team must register with race officials.
 To register your relay team, please click the link below or contact Dana Cox to join an existing team.

-We are excited to be participating in the 2018 Harrisburg Marathon on November 11th to raise money for water wells in India.
+We are excited to be participating in the 2019 Harrisburg Marathon on November 10th to raise money for water wells in India and other parts of the world.
 Many people around the world are in desperate need of clean running water.
 It is our desire to use this run to raise funds toward a water well, as well as show God’s love and care for His people.

-We ask that each runner pledges to raise $100 for every mile they run.
-In this case, every marathon team (up to 4 runners totaling 26.2 miles) will produce 1 fully installed, ready-to-use clean water tube well for an entire Indian village.
+We challenge each runner to set a goal to raise $100 for every mile they run.
+In this case, every marathon team (up to 4 runners totaling 26.2 miles) will produce 1 fully installed, ready-to-use clean water tube well for an entire village.

 There are 4 different distances that a runner can choose to run:

 Runners you can use the links to the left and the stats below to get started and to help you raise funds.
 On average, every 5 dollars given can provide 1 person clean water for a lifetime.
 All businesses and individuals financially supporting our efforts will receive a picture of the water well and village impacted, as well as the GPS coordinates of the location of the well.